 Using Free Platforms Like YouTube And Social Media Channels To Market Your Store, you can make sales without putting any money down on inventory or product creation.

+If you have no startup funds, but want to go into retail, this is a great place to start!

 4. Virtual Tutoring or Coaching